Skip to main content

 The following are important considerations about managing access to business hubs and assets with collections:

-When a collection containing assets is shared, and the users claim access, Cerby triggers and executes automation jobs to add and invite users to join the app and the assets because that’s the typical hierarchical structure.
+• When a collection containing assets is shared, and the users claim access, Cerby adds and invites users to join the app and the assets.

 Related articles